in Tampa and St. Petersburg, FL

 Will I notice any change in my eyesight after my surgery?

 Most people have some improvement in their vision following surgery since a droopy eyelid can interfere with their sight.
 In some cases, ptosis can result in a mild form of astigmatism, requiring a subsequent change in eyeglasses or contact lenses.

 “Dr. Davis and his staff are very professional and very caring about their patients.
 I met Dr. Davis on the recommendation from my dermatologist because the basal cell cancer was on the face and he had a lot of confidence in Dr. Davis’ work.
 It was removed and you cannot even tell where the stitches were.
 Then he removed another basal cell very close to my nose and that one came out great.
 I had developed an unsightly pump on my head and he remove it for me, no scar.
 I had one earring that hung lower than the other side, he repair and then pierced it for a more even look, no scar.
 Then I had Dr. Davis do my upper blepharoplasty and I now look 10 years younger, my friends were amazed that their were no scars.
 So, you see I have put a lot of trust in Dr. Davis and he has never let me down.
 What a blessing to know you can have a cancer removed from you face and not have a scar.” – Dorothy L.

 How Much Does Eyelid Ptosis Surgery Cost?

 Eyelid ptosis causes a range of physical and emotional issues that are easily corrected with appropriate plastic surgery.
-Davis Facial Plastic Surgery is a leading provider of eyelid ptosis surgery in the Tampa, St. Petersburg, and surrounding areas.
+Davis Facial Plastic Surgery is a leading provider of eyelid ptosis surgery in Florida including Tampa, St. Petersburg and the surrounding towns.
 Contact our office today to schedule a personal consultation with Dr. Davis.